 - include only necessary information: cut out information that just takes space, but doesn’t bring much value.
 Sometimes your phone number may be crucial, but other times it’s completely unnecessary.
 Think about the usefulness of each piece of info in the signature.
 Delete the one that’s useless in your email campaign.

-- if you decide to use HTML, make sure it’s clean – a messy HTML signature may actually cause some deliverability issues.
+- if you decide to use HTML, make sure it’s clean – a messy HTML signature may cause some deliverability issues.
 That’s because your message is short.
-If the signature includes a lot of HTML, you can disrupt the text-to-HTML ratio.
+If the signature includes a lot of HTML, it can disrupt the text-to-HTML ratio.
 If you don’t have anyone who can check your signature HTML and clean it up, it’s safer to go for a simple text signature.
-Or you can use our signature generator – we made sure the code is clean.

 If you’d like to see some more good examples of sales email signatures, read this article: Best Signatures for Sales Emails: Let’s Analyze What Makes Them Effective >>